Training structure

 Faculty of Science

-In this course, students will learn to: - (1) couple the analysis of hydrodynamic measurements with hydrochemical or geophysical information acquired in situ; - (2) process and analyze them jointly with appropriate software; - (3) interpret them by integrating the knowledge acquired in the "Field Course", "Hydrogeophysics", "Water Quality and Microbiology" and "Underground Hydrodynamics" courses.
+As part of this course unit, students will be required to: - (1) combine the analysis of hydrodynamic measurements with hydrochemical or geophysical information acquired in situ; - (2) process and analyze them using the appropriate software; - (3) interpret them by integrating the knowledge acquired in the "Field Internship," "Hydrogeophysics," "Water Quality and Microbiology," and "Underground Hydrodynamics" courses.

-This course will include a short theoretical introduction, followed by practical lessons in a dedicated room (Halle Hydraulique) and a field trip linking the various hydrodynamic and hydraulic concepts in the context of setting up a water catchment and treatment system for drinking water supply (AEP).
+This course will include a short theoretical introduction, followed by practical lessons given in a dedicated room (Hydraulic Hall) and a field trip to connect the various concepts of hydrodynamics and hydraulics in the context of setting up a water collection and treatment system for drinking water supply (AEP).

 IWRM participation practices